Award-Winning Broadcaster, Attorney, Author, Editor, Entrepreneur, Professor, Publisher, Speaker, Writer

-Including his visits as a guest on others’ shows, weekly throughout the ACC area and often nationally, Glenn regularly makes more than 500 radio and television appearances per year.
+Including his visits as a guest on others’ shows, daily throughout the ACC area and often nationally, Glenn regularly makes more than 500 radio and television appearances per year.
 He also serves as a popular emcee and/or speaker for dozens of sports clubs, civic groups, corporations, colleges, universities and other organizations.